This section explains how embedded SQL applications retrieve data.

 The Embedded SQL interface tries whenever possible to fetch rows in blocks to minimize server communications.
 The first fetch would normally issue a request to the server for a number of rows at once.
 In most situations, this will improve application performance.

 In some situations, this is not the desired behavior.
 One such situation is queries searching through a huge number of rows without the help of indexes.
-The database server may only be able to return one row a second, and the entire query may take minutes, but the user is happy as long as he sees the first rows on screen.
+For example if the database server is only able to return one row a second, and the entire query takes minutes, the user can still be happy as long as he sees the first rows on screen.
 If this is important to the application, set the fetch size manually.
 An appropriate fetch size is the number of rows displayed at once.
 See Mimer SQL Reference Manual, SET SESSION FETCH SIZE for more information.

 Closing a Cursor